Cosmicjedi/Games/src/site/notes/Spaces/Gaming/Keith Grace Games/VTM 2022/Areas/Characters/Annabelle Greene.md

 ## Notes
-[[Spaces/Gaming/Keith Grace Games/VTM 2022/Areas/Notes/Requirements for Annabelle to Earn Embrace|Requirements for Annabelle to Earn Embrace]] was a former recruitment target of [[Spaces/Gaming/Keith Grace Games/VTM 2022/Areas/Notes/Talons of Black Rage|Talons of Black Rage]]
+[[Spaces/Gaming/Keith Grace Games/VTM 2022/Areas/Notes/Requirements for Annabelle to Earn Embrace|Requirements for Annabelle to Earn Embrace]]
+Was a former recruitment target of [[Spaces/Gaming/Keith Grace Games/VTM 2022/Areas/Notes/Talons of Black Rage|Talons of Black Rage]]